M.Ed. in Curriculum and Instruction

 This course prepares teachers to establish high expectations for all students and to effectively evaluate and implement theories of motivation and cognitive engagement in classroom learning.
 Emphasis will be placed on different theories of motivation and how classroom, school, work, and social environments shape and influence student motivation.

 This course focuses on the major theories, strategies, and applications utilized in P-12 standards-driven learning environments.
-Participants review and apply current literature and educational research studies concerning standards-based curriculum, implementation strategies and tools.
+Participants review and apply current literature and educational research studies concerning standards-based curriculum and implementation strategies and tools.

 This course explores the critical roles teachers play in decision-making through the perspective of multiple stakeholders.
 Learners engage in leadership interactions to develop problem-solving skills and the ability to become change agents for continuous school improvement.